awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout Form Block - Default Theme

 == Changelog ==
+= 3.6.2 =
+* NEW: Cart - Introducing the Cart Preview, a new modern cart experience for your customers.
+* Blocks: The Caps Lock warning was showing on the registration block for some sites.
+* Captcha: The presence of reCAPTCHA settings didn't allow the captcha provider to be set to none.
+* PayPal: Standard - Fixed an issue with retrieving the EDD receipt page upon return from PayPal.
+* Reports: The EDD_Graph class was not setting jQuery as a dependency.
+* Reports: Some combinations of filters could result in an invalid MySQL query.
+* Labs: Cart - Improved cart cache invalidation handling.
+* Dev: Updates to webpack and asset organization and building.

 View the full changelog at [https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/](https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/?utm_medium=readme&utm_source=wporg&utm_campaign=edd-plugin&utm_term=description)

+= 3.6.1.1 =
+* Stripe: Fixed an issue with the Legacy Card Elements integration not handling an exception properly.

 = 3.6 1 =
 * New: Stripe - Added Klarna support to the Stripe integration.
 * New: Stripe - Added the option to enable Line Item metadata in Stripe requests.